itsmicah722/ArchGuide/docs/dual_boot/installation.md

 └─sda6          8:6    0 380.4G  0 part
 ```

-- The *nvme0n1* is a modern [NVME SSD](https://www.seagate.com/blog/what-is-an-nvme-ssd/) disk storing 476.9GiB of data on your computer.
+- The *nvme0n1* label is an example of a [NVME SSD](https://en.wikipedia.org/wiki/Solid-state_drive) hard disk.
+Most modern PC's will have these.

-- The *sda* is an old [SATA HDD](https://drivesaversdatarecovery.com/everything-you-need-to-know-about-sata-hard-drives/) disk storing 941.5GiB of data in your computer.
+- The *sda* label is an example of a legacy [SATA HDD](https://drivesaversdatarecovery.com/everything-you-need-to-know-about-sata-hard-drives/) hard disk.
+These are found in older computers.

-- The *nvme0n1"p1"* is a partition label telling us this is a partition inside the NVME disk.
+- The *nvme0n1"p1"* is a partition number telling us this is the first partition inside the NVME disk.

-- The *sda"1"* is also a partition label telling us this is a partition inside the SDA disk.
+- The *sda"3"* is also a partition number telling us this is the third partition inside the SDA disk.

-- At the top the *name*, *size*, and *type* categories are self explanatory, but the *mount-points* category will be discussed later.
+- At the top, the *NAME*, *SIZE*, and *TYPE* categories are self explanatory, but the *mount-points* category will be covered later in the installation.

 ### Get Filesystem Layout

-Every computer contains partitions on its disk/disk(s), and each of these partitions will contain [Filesystems]().
-A filesystem is a method used by operating systems to store, organize, and manage data on its hard drives.
-When a hard drive is divided into sections called partitions, each partition can be *Formatted* with a specific filesystem.
+Every computer contains partitions on its disk/disk(s), and each of these partitions will contain [Filesystems](https://wiki.archlinux.org/title/File_systems).
+A *filesystem* is a method used by operating systems to store, organize, and manage data on its hard drives.
+When a hard drive is divided into partitions, each partition can be formatted with a specific filesystem.

 To get accurate information on the Filesystem layout, run the `lsblk -f` command: